Members Area

 The equipment will be color calibrated and the images will be displayed at exactly 100% of the resolution.

-The Exhibition will be conducted in accordance with the rules of the PSA and FIAP judging will be remotely on-line.
-Images may not be changed by the exhibition prior to or during judging.
-Images may not be changed by the exhibition’s equipment prior to or during judging.
+- Images may not be changed by the exhibition’s equipment prior to or during judging.
 This includes resizing of images either smaller or larger or changing the aspect ratio of the original image to “Fit to screen” or to “Fill screen” by HDTV equipment

-The decision of the jury is final and irrevocable, complaints are not possible.
+- The decision of the jury is final and irrevocable, complaints are not possible.

 EXHIBITION REQUIREMENTS

-To receive proper star ratings credit from PSA, entrants must provide their names and country exactly the same way in each exhibition.
+PSA Star Ratings: To receive star ratings credit from PSA, entrants must provide their names and country exactly the same way in each exhibition.
 Aliases are not permitted.
 Please contact PSA in the event of a name change or relocation to another country.
 Using one’s name differently in different exhibitions exposes the entrant to the risk that many of their acceptances may not be recognized in PSA Star records.

-Any image that has been accepted in this exhibition, past or present, may not be entered again in the same division star ratings class in any future instances of this exhibition.
-It may, of course, be entered in any other PSA recognized exhibitions but must always have the same title.
+Re-use of accepted images: Any image that has been accepted in this exhibition, past or present, may not be entered again in the same division star ratings class in any future instances of this exhibition.
+It may be entered in any other PSA recognized exhibitions but must always have the same title.
 Re-titling in another language is not allowed.

 Titles: